Logiqx/gps-details/docs/devices/garmin/watches/enduro.md

 ### Synaptics

-The Enduro 3 was released at the same time as the [fēnix 8](fenix.md), so likely use the same Synaptics GNSS chipset.
+The Enduro 3 was released at the same time as the [fēnix 8](fenix.md) and built on the same hardware platform.

 The Enduro 3 is akin to the fēnix 8 51 mm Solar Sapphire but with longer battery life.